By: AY1920S1-CS2103-T16-1 Since: Oct 2019 Licence: MIT

 [Proposed] Summary statistics of a particular record type [coming in v2.0]

 The implementation will be similar to average graph feature.
-The UniqueRecordList
+The UniqueRecordList can be filtered

 the same way as average graph feature to get a list containing only the specified record type.